RPDJF/google-ip-range/README.md

 The application is built with Express.js and runs on Node.js.

+It provides two ways to access the data: by running the application locally as or by fetching the data directly from the GitHub repository thanks to the github actions.

+When running it locally, you are guaranteed to have the latest data, as the application fetches the data from the Google IP ranges JSON every time it's accessed.

+In the other hand, fetching the ip range from raw github is easier however the files are updated each hour, so it may not be the latest data.

 ## Getting Started 🚀

 To run the application, follow these steps: